AndreaVitale/av.imageview/README.md

 If you enjoy this module, feel free to contribute with your PR or [donate](https://paypal.me/VitaleAndrea) :-)

 ## Credits
-Anyone who contributes to the module enhanchement!
+Anyone who contributes to the module enhancement!

 [@rs](https://github.com/rs) for the amazing [SDWebImage](https://github.com/rs/SDWebImage) library.
 Currently lib version used: 4.1.0.